-Saturday 9:00 am-noon\
+Saturday 9:00 am-noon

 Contact the Admissions Office for an application, College catalog or admission information.
-The Registrar's Office handles grade reports and transcripts, graduation requirements, transfer of credit and tuition refunds.
+The Registrar's Office handes grade reports and transcripts, graduation requirements, transfer of credit, schedule changes and withdrawals.
 Student Development faculty in D142 and 1117 can also help you find answers to your questions.